Paradigm4/elastic_resource_groups/README.md

 Ports also to be open between the nodes:

  * 5432 for Postgres
- * 1239-... for SciDB instances
+ * 1239-... for SciDB instances (1239 + number of instances)
  * additional ports for linear algebra

 It might be best to place the nodes on a private network with all node-to-node ports open.
 Postgres may also need to be configured to allow and trust connections for remote IPs.
-Finally, the `config.ini` file for Node 1 must mention the exact IP or hostname - do not use `localhost` or `127.0.0.1` as that will confuse a two-node setup.
+Finally, the `config.ini` file for the first node must use the exact IP or hostname - do not use `localhost` or `127.0.0.1` as that will confuse a two-node setup.

 ## 2.3 Attaching the second node
 We first create a "config.ini" delta file.
 It needs to contain the same installation name (`mydb` in our case), the IP address(es) of the new nodes and the desired number of instances per node, like so: